ForthHub/fep-recognizer/terms-and-datatypes.md

 If the Recognizer word set is present, the following specification should be used instead the specification in the section 3.4 begining with "a.
 Skip leading spaces" and up to sub-section "3.4.1".

 - a.
 Skip leading spaces and parse a _lexeme_ (see 3.4.1);
 - b.
-Translate the _lexeme_ (see XY.3.2.1);
+Recognize the _lexeme_ using the current recognizer and producing a _fully qualified token_;
+  -  1\. if interpreting, according to the _token descriptor_, perform the _interpretation semantics_ that are determined by the _token_ and continue at a).
+  -  2\. if compiling, according to the _token descriptor_, perform the _complication semantics_ that are determined by the _token_ and continue at a).
 - c.
 If unsuccessful, an ambiguous condition exists (see 3.4.4).

-#### XY.3.2.1 Translating

-- Recognize the _lexeme_ using the current recognizer and producing a _fully qualified token_;
-- If successful, translate the _token_ according to its _token descriptor_;
-  - if interpreting, perform the _interpretation semantics_ that are determined by the token;
-  - if compiling, perform the _complication semantics_ that are determined by the token;